The Science of Tajweed & The Definition Of Tajweed

 ( التفشي) features well, not prolonging the timing of the soft letter (الرخاوة )when it

 has sukoon.
-And regarding all what the scholars refer to as the hidden mistake, we have
+And regarding all that the scholars refer to as the hidden mistake, we have

 1-In case of teaching orally: